If you or a loved one has come through our doors, you know why a third of British Columbians rely on Royal Columbian Hospital for critical care.

 We do it with the support of donors like you.

 Building on a strong tradition of caring and community support, Royal Columbian Hospital Foundation (RCHF) was established in 1978 to raise funds for the hospital’s first CT Scanner.
 For more than thirty years, the mission of RCHF has been to raise money to help the hospital save lives, restore health and provide comfort to seriously injured and ill patients of all ages.

 Today, RCHF is an independent charitable organization that raises millions of dollars each year to fund major projects, priority equipment needs, facility enhancements, research, education and innovation at RCH.

 Thousands of individuals, businesses, community groups and foundations in surrounding communities and across the region provide generous support to help RCHF achieve its vision — to inspire giving and grow funding so patients have access to the best in health care at Royal Columbian Hospital.

 Legal name: Royal Columbian Hospital Foundation

 Our board is made up of a committed team of volunteers, who help build public support for Royal Columbian Hospital.

 - Doug Eveneshen, Chair

-Doug Eveneshen is the President & CEO of Community Savings Credit Union – a mid-sized credit union with branches in the lower mainland and Victoria.
+Doug Eveneshen is the Chief Executive Officer of Stabilization Central Credit Union.
 He is a Chartered Professional Accountant / Certified General Accountant and has an Executive MBA from Simon Fraser University.
 Doug has held senior management positions in retail and commercial lending, corporate cash management and treasury sales with major financial institutions throughout British Columbia and Alberta.